stackbit-projects/yemoja-715e1/content/pages/index.md

           With powerful APIs, you can query exactly what you need without having to worry about transforming the data.
         actions: []
-      - title: Cool Feature of Your Services
+      - title: Support when you need it
         image: images/feature3.png
         image_alt: App user profile preview
         content: >-